Every once in awhile there comes along a social media campaign that makes you stop, take notice, and say to yourself, “Damn. This...is...awesome!”

 I’ve come across two campaigns in the last year that were well-executed, creative - and above all - inspiring.
 They inspired me to be better and to think differently.
 I’m also going to outline a third campaign that was created by me back in my Megadeth days and show you why it was successful.

-I’ll be hosting two free mini-course workshops in a couple weeks that outline the 5 Steps to Creating a Powerful Campaign on Social Media.
+I have a complete video and workbook training available to walk you through the 5 Steps to Creating a Powerful Campaign on Social Media.

 In the meantime, let me introduce you to three incredible examples to inspire your own ideas.